-This method is ubiquitous and effective in preserving wedding flowers.
+This method is ubiquitous and effective in preserving big flower bouquets.
 To press your flower bouquet, take a weighty book like an encyclopedia or dictionary.
 Then decide the number of flowers you want to preserve as a memory of your big day.
-You can also keep the whole flowers bouquet in your selected book.
+You can also keep the whole flower bouquet in your selected book.
 Place these flowers into the book’s center for at least two weeks.
 After two weeks, open your book and check whether the wedding flowers got dried or not.
 If they had been dried, take them out and spread them on paper wax.

 Your wedding flowers have been preserved, and you can store them forever to remember your special day.
 To make this idea more special, you can prepare a picture frame and keep these preserved flowers in it.
 It will surely add a great touch to your home’s beauty.

 A great way to keep your wedding flowers looking their best is to put them on display.
 You can do this by placing them in a vase or hanging them up.
 If you’re worried about them getting too much sun, you can also put them in a cool, dark place.
 Another great way to keep your flowers looking fresh is to mist them with water every few days.

 To prolong the life of your wedding flowers, store them upside down and out of direct sunlight.
 Try keeping them outside during the day and bringing them inside at night so they can get some fresh air but not be exposed to too much light.

 High-quality arrangements can last up to two weeks with proper care.
 When selecting your wedding florist, ask about their flowers’ quality and get care recommendations.
 To extend the life of your big flower bouquet, keep them in a cool location away from direct sunlight or heat sources.
 Change the water every few days and trim the stems as needed.

 If you’re using silk flowers, they will need to be replaced after three months.
 If you’re using real flowers, only buy as many as you need because they start losing their luster after two weeks and won’t look good anymore.